cyberblast/MaumauServer/readme.md

 ## Commands & Settings

-To start the game server call `npm run main`.
+To start the game server call `npm run maumau`.
 Afterwards you can access it using a browser at: http://127.0.0.1/

 You can change the server port (default: 80) in `src/game.json` (prior to starting the game server).